TONY FARRAR GALLERY

 Captain Flag possesses no superhuman abilities but has undergone intense physical and mental training and utilizes an extensive range of equipment and technology.
 Common tools include body armor, gauntlets, various projectiles, and a helmet that is capable of emitting strobe lighting capable of disorientation and hypnotism.
 He can download the knowledge and physical skills of others directly into his brain via WiFi.

 The older Dan begins to explain that he is from the future.
 A future in which a warlord wages war against Earth.
 He has switched their ships.
 The Echo 6 they are on is from the future with a lot of future tech.
-The older Hastings gives Dan an alien battle suit powered by an element called Valorum.
-He told him he is returning to the future, to finish his fight and wished him luck on the beginning of his.
+The older Hastings gives Dan an alien battle-suit powered by an element called Valorum.
+He told him he is returning to the future, to finish his fight and wished him luck at the beginning of his.

 Dan began to train with the suit letting the people of Earth believe he died.
 Older Dan left his journals for younger Dan to review and plan for the arrival of the conquering Lord Omeron.
 Dan decided to be proactive and seek out Omeron.